bowphp/tintin/CHANGLOG-3.x.md

 - Add the %guest and %endguest tags
 - Add the %flash tags for show the flash message
 - Add the %auth and %endauth tags
+- Add the `getEngine` method for Bow Framework integration